vanthaiunghoa/citus-iot-ecosystem/README.md

 	```

 7. Wait for cluster is initialied and stable.
 It takes about 5 minutes to pull docker images and initialize states.
-8. Accessing the Web Portal at http://192.168.99.100/ on Windows/Mac OSX or http://127.0.0.1 on Ubuntu/RHEL/CentOS.
+8. Access to the Web Portal at http://192.168.99.100/ on Windows/Mac OSX or http://127.0.0.1 on Ubuntu/RHEL/CentOS.
-9. To terminate the system, run this shell command
+9. Terminate the system by running this shell command

 	```javascript
 	$ docker-compose down